-As you cope with cancer and cancer treatment, we encourage you to have honest, open talks with your doctor.
+It’s important to have honest, open talks with your doctor.
 Feel free to ask any question that's on your mind, no matter how small it might seem.
 Here are some questions you might want to ask.
-Be sure to add your own questions as you think of them.
-Nurses, social workers, and other members of the treatment team may also be able to answer many of your questions.

 - Would you please write down the exact type of leukemia I have?